-Reflecting the views of most white residents and alumni to the 2015 petition to change the school's name, school board member Becky Jordon denigrated the effort as "crazy" and went so far as to suggest that the effort to change was an attempt to stir racial discord.
+The 2015 effort failed, however.
+Reflecting the views of many white residents and alumni to the 2015 petition to change the school's name, school board member Becky Jordon denigrated the effort as "crazy" and went so far as to suggest that the effort to change was an attempt to stir racial discord.
 “We’re lucky we don’t have these racial issues in our area, and we don’t need anyone stirring them up,” Jordon said in response to the petition.

-Quinn, Ryan.
-Kanawha school board against renaming Stonewall Middle School.
+2. Ryan Quinn.
+"Kanawha school board against renaming Stonewall Middle School."
+July 13, 2015.
 Charleston Gazette-Mail.
-July 13, 2015.
+Web.
 Accessed October 14, 2018. https://www.wvgazettemail.com/news/kanawha-school-board-against-renaming-stonewall-middle-school/article_d9152c00-1484-5d1a-abd1-bdb4b868b381.html.

 3. Megan Kennedy.
 "Petition created to change name of Stonewall Jackson Middle School."
 July 8, 2015.
 Charleston Gazette-Mail.
 Web.
 Accessed September 22, 2020. https://www.wvgazettemail.com/news/education/petition-created-to-change-name-of-stonewall-jackson-middle-school/article_9635a2eb-5cd8-5b1f-9954-d770838bef4d.html

 4. "Kanawha school board selects new name for Stonewall Jackson Middle."
 July 16, 2020.
 MetroNews.
 Web.
 Accessed September 22, 2020. https://wvmetronews.com/2020/07/16/kanawha-school-board-selects-new-name-for-stonewall-jackson-middle/